bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 The [Carts API](/api-reference/store-management/carts) lets you create carts for both existing and guest customers.

-To create a cart, send a `POST` request to the [Create a Cart](/api-reference/store-management/carts/cart/createacart) endpoint.
+To create a cart, send a request to the [Create a Cart](/api-reference/store-management/carts/cart/createacart) endpoint.

 ```http title="Create a cart"
 POST https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts